 Alternatively, we offer free support for issues, and these logs can help our support engineers help diagnose your problem.

-- For details about viewing the metrics in Grafana dashboards provided by K8ssandra, see Monitor Cassandra.
+- For details about viewing the metrics in Grafana dashboards provided by K8ssandra v1.4.x, see Monitor Cassandra.

 Was this page helpful?